Mohammad-Mirasadollahi/ThinkingSOC/README.md

 1. Splunk detects an event matching an alert's search criteria.
 2. The configured **ThinkingSOC Alert Action** in Splunk triggers.
 3. The Alert Action sends the relevant alert details via an HTTP POST request (webhook) to the ThinkingSOC API Server's `/api/v1/webhook` endpoint.
-4. The ThinkingSOC API Server receives the request, validates the data, and places it into an asynchronous processing queue.
+4. The ThinkingSOC receives the request, validates the data, and places it into an asynchronous processing queue.
-5. A background worker within the ThinkingSOC API Server picks up the alert data from the queue.
+5. A background worker within the ThinkingSOC picks up the alert data from the queue.
 6. The worker prepares the data and sends it, along with the configured prompt (`prompt/prompt.md`), to the Ollama instance via its API.
 7. Ollama processes the request using the specified LLM and returns the generated analysis.
-8. The ThinkingSOC API Server worker receives the analysis, attempts to parse it (ideally as JSON), and saves the analysis, metadata, and any intermediate "think" steps to the `Data/` directory.
+8. The ThinkingSOC worker receives the analysis, attempts to parse it (ideally as JSON), and saves the analysis, metadata, and any intermediate "think" steps to the `Data/` directory.

 **Scope of This Repository:**

-This repository contains the source code and documentation *only* for the **ThinkingSOC API Server** component.
+This repository contains the source code and documentation *only* for the **ThinkingSOC** component.
 You will need to:

 *   Set up and manage your own **Splunk** instance.
 *   Install and configure the **[ThinkingSOC Alert Action for Splunk](https://github.com/Mohammad-Mirasadollahi/Splunk-Alert_ThinkingSOC)**.